Skip to content Skip to main navigation Skip to footer

 “Homeroom” is a term that can be altered in Terminology Preferences.

-This list shows all homerooms in your system; to clean up this list, update your patrons and clean up homerooms via Authority Control.
-See also: Changing teacher names in Alexandria.
+This list shows all homerooms in your system; to clean up this list, update your patrons with the Change Patron Location utility, and clean up homerooms via Authority Control.

 The Items out tab displays a list of all items checked out to the Current Patron, allowing you to choose which items to renew or declare lost.
 If one of the patron’s items is past due, it will be listed in red.